enzo-project/enzo-dev/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Run '...' test problem with this parameter file (link)
+1. Run '...' test problem with this parameter file.
+Upload parameter file as an attachment.
 2. After '...' cycles, it crashes
 3. Next step